 I organize my lectures loosely around material presented in the textbook, but I do bring in additional material, I will emphasize different topics, and I will occasionally argue points with the textbook.
 I base exams on lecture material and assigned readings from the text, and EVERYTHING presented in lectures or reading assignments is examinable.
 Therefore, take notes!
 It is HIGHLY recommended that you download the slides for each lecture in advance, and go through the material before coming to class, then bring the handouts to class to aid taking notes.
 The handouts alone are not sufficient.

-Most students consider Human Physiology to be far more difficult than Human Anatomy.
-Therefore, by preparing yourself in advance for the lectures, studying often, and using your textbook and asking questions in class to fill in gaps in your knowledge, you will place yourself in a far better position to succeed.
+Take notes!
+Most students consider Human Physiology to more difficult than Human Anatomy.
+Therefore, by preparing yourself in advance for the lectures, studying often, using your textbook and asking questions in class to fill in gaps in your knowledge, you will place yourself in a far better position to succeed.
+I highly recommend that you set up study groups of 3-5 people.
+This will allow you to confirm your notes and to begin learning by discussing.
+In order for you to truly learn something, you must become conversant in that topic.
+If you can't talk about it, you don't know it.
+By studying together, you will improve your test scores!
+This is because test taking is an active process.
+You must practice being active (talking and discussing) so that you maximize your test performance.
 Furthermore, attendance is critical, as material in this course builds upon itself and therefore it can be very easy to fall behind.
-Cramming and memorizing from lecture handouts just before an exam tends not to result in good exam scores.
+Cramming and memorizing from lecture handouts just before an exam tends to result in poor exam scores.